ACK alert management

 Contact methods:

 Only verified mobile numbers can receive phone call notifications.
-To verify a mobile number, see Verify a mobile number.
+See Verify a mobile phone number.

-• Email: After you set an email address for a contact, they can receive alert notifications by email.
+• Email: Set an email address for a contact to receive alert notifications.

-• Chatbot: DingTalk chatbot, WeCom chatbot, and Lark chatbot .
+• Chatbots: DingTalk chatbots, WeCom chatbots, and Lark chatbots.

 Alert Contact Groups

-If no contact group exists, the console automatically creates a default contact group based on your Alibaba Cloud account information.
+If no contact group exists, the console creates a default group from your Alibaba Cloud account.

 Configure alert rules

-After you enable the alerting feature, the system automatically creates an AckAlertRule resource named default in the kube-system namespace.
-This resource contains the default alert rule template.
-You can modify this resource to customize the alert rules for Container Service for Kubernetes (ACK).
+Enabling the alerting configuration creates an AckAlertRule CRD resource named default in the kube-system namespace with a default alert rule template.
+Modify this CRD to customize alert rules.

 Console